 Are you stood by a little child?
 Hold them up and tell them when to throw the petals – they’ll love it and consequently the picture will look super cute!

 If the confetti moment is arranged in a long line, wait until the couple are two steps away from you to throw your petals.
 Consequently, they will step into your falling confetti.

 Confetti Cones are great for helping you to fling your petals high into the air.
-If you have a Petal Bag or Envelope of confetti then we’d recommend you empty it out into the palm of your hand and wait for the moment to throw.
+If you have a Confetti Bag or Envelope of petals then we’d recommend you empty it out into the palm of your hand and wait for the moment to throw.